blackowltr/blackowltr.github.io/docs/Testnet/Cosmos-Ecosystem/0G/ins-ogd.md

      sudo journalctl -u evmosd -f
      ```

-Your Evmos node should now be running and connected to the testnet.
+Your 0G node should now be running and connected to the testnet.